Yilan Creole

-Yilan Creole Japanese (Note: also (寒渓語, Kankei) or Hanxi (寒溪語)) is a Japanese-based creole of Taiwan.
-It arose in the 1930s and 1940s, with contact between Japanese colonists and the native Atayal people of southern Yilan County, Taiwan.
+Yilan Creole (Note: 寒渓語; 寒溪語 (Hánxīyǔ)) is a Japanese-based creole spoken in four villages in southern Yilan County, Taiwan.
+It arose in the 1930s and 1940s through contact between Japanese colonists and the indigenous Atayal people of the area.
 The vocabulary of a speaker born in 1974 was 70% Japanese and 30% Atayal, but the grammar of the creole does not closely resemble either of the source languages.

 Yilan Creole is mutually unintelligible with both Japanese and Atayal.
 The creole was identified in 2006 by Chien Yuehchen and Sanada Shinji, but its existence is still largely unknown.
 It was named by Sanada and Chien for its location.
 Mandarin, the most commonly spoken language in Taiwan, threatens the existence of Yilan Creole.

 Classification

 Yilan Creole is a creole language that is considered to be part of the Japonic language family.
 The superstratum and substratum languages of the creole are Japanese and Atayal, respectively.
+It is based on Japanese vocabulary and grammar, while simultaneously integrating the phonology, vocabulary, and grammar of the underlying Atayal or Sediq languages.
+It also absorbed some Hokkien and Mandarin vocabulary, ultimately crystallizing into a new language through linguistic fossilization.
 It has possibly been used as a first language among the Atayal and Seediq people since the 1930s.